ickyicky/fasttyper/README.md

 # About

 _Fasttyper_ is minimalistic typing test based on user provided exercising text.
 It supports both reading from text files and stdin supporting wide range of usecases.
 The goal was to create it as simple as it can be, without any additional bloatware functionalities.
 That means that _Fasttyper_ doesn't come with build in test generator and you have to provide your own scripts generating tests.
-Some examples of such scrips are providen in [Usage section](#usage).
+Some examples of such scripts are provided in [Usage section](#usage).

 # Table of contents